AZapata27/QRifyMe/README.md

 # QRifyMe
-Backend for URL shortener, QR generator, and other URL functionalities
+App for URL shortener, QR generator, and other URL functionalities